dennuguyen/desn1000-teaching/lab03/lab03.md

 - Name, degree, project.
 - Put your hand up and ask questions if you're confused about anything.
 - Don't ask me permission to go toilet.
 Just go.
+- Ask students if they need any clarification from lecture.

 ## Demo